 If it’s not obvious by now, Maplewoodstock is a two day festival of local music and arts put on by your friends and neighbors.
 We started in 2004 with one day and a few local bands.
 Over the years we have evolved to two days, with food and arts vendors, a KidsZone, and some headline regional and national music acts.

-Our Mission Statement is to provide best free, two-day festival of music and arts that is of and for the community possible.
+Our Mission Statement is to provide the best possible free, two-day festival of music and arts that is of and for the community.

 Our main contact is via maplewoodstock@gmail.com.
 We are all volunteers, so it may take a few days to get back to you.